Click on the Indicators below for More Information

 Data Interpretation:

-Time series: This time series shows the average number of beach closure days in Lake Superior from 2000 to 2022.
-During the last five years, there has been a significant decreasing trend and values were above the 90th percentile of all observed data in the time series.
+Time series: This time series shows the average number of beach closure days in Lake Superior from 2000 to 2023.
+During the last five years, there has been no significant trend and values were between the 10th and the 90th percentiles of all observed data in the time series.

 Indicator and source information: